-心心がる人MOVEMENT.
-SKILLS AND ENERGY FOR PHYSICAL ACTIVITY
+UNIT 3 - MOVEMENT, SKILLS AND ENERGY FOR PHYSICAL ACTIVITY, SPORTS AND EXCERCISE

-This unit introduces students to the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
-Students use practical activities to demonstrate how correct application of these principles can lead to improved performance in physical activity and sport.
-They investigate the relative contribution and interplay of the three energy systems to performance in physical activity, sport and exercise.
+This unit introduces students to principles used to analyse human movement from a biophysical perspective.
+Students use a variety of tools and coaching techniques to analyse movement skills and apply biomechanical and skill-acquisition principles to improve and refine movement in physical activity, sport and exercise.
+They use practical activities to demonstrate how correctly applying these principles can lead to improved performance outcomes.

+Students consider the cardiovascular, respiratory and muscular systems and the roles of each in supplying oxygen and energy to the working muscles.
+They investigate the characteristics and interplay of the 3 energy systems for performance during physical activity, sport and exercise.
 Students explore the causes of fatigue and consider different strategies used to postpone fatigue and promote recovery.

-ปีฟ์ที่ 4 - TRAINING TO IMPROVE PERFORMANCE
+UNIT 4 - TRAINING TO IMPROVE PERFORMANCE

-Students analyse movement skills from a physiological, psychological and sociocultural perspective, and apply relevant training principles and methods to improve performance within physical activity at an individual, club and elite level.
-Improvements in performance, in particular fitness, depend on the ability of the individual and/ or coach to gain, apply and evaluate knowledge and understanding of training.
-Students analyse skill frequencies, movement patterns, heart rates and work to rest ratios to determine the requirements of an activity.
-They consider the physiological, psychological and sociological requirements of training to design and evaluate an effective training program.
-Students participate in a variety of training sessions designed to improve or maintain fitness and evaluate the effectiveness of different training methods.
+In this unit, students' participation and involvement in physical activity will form the foundations of understanding how to improve performance from a physiological perspective.
+Students analyse movement skills and fitness requirements and apply relevant training principles and methods to improve performance at various levels (individual, club and elite).

+Improvements in performance, in particular fitness, depend on the ability of the individual and/or coach to gain, apply and evaluate knowledge and understanding of training.
+Students assess fitness and use collected data to justify the selection of fitness tests based on the physiological requirements of an activity, including muscles used, energy systems and fitness components.
+Students then consider all physiological data, training principles and methods to design a training program.
+The effectiveness of programs is evaluated according to the needs of the individual and chronic adaptations to training.